jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Of course not.

 We're struggling during this pandemic because our political ideologies make us think life will get better once "the other side" is defeated.
 It's just not true.
-It's proven itself not to be true for the past several decades.
-Like in any story, problems aren't solved with emotions and yelling matches, but by using a new and better tool.
-And if Left/Right ideologues don't understand modern technology, what real-life problems can they solve?
+It's proven itself not to be true for the past several decades because, like in any story, problems aren't solved with emotions and yelling matches, but by mastering a new and better tool.
+And if Left/Right ideologues don't understand modern technology, what contemporary real-life problems can they solve?

 I happened to be writing this book long before the coronavirus.
 Suddenly history has given us all a sad reality check.
+Our society, and our political ideologies, are outdated.

 To upgrade our civilization and re-attain stability, health, and happiness, we need to revamp a lot of things.
-Techvolution, a new philosophy that empowers the people of Main Street with tools custom designed to solve our everyday problems, will help us get there.
+Techvolution, a new philosophy that empowers the people of Main Street with tools custom-designed to solve our everyday problems, will help us get there.

 ## Our Levers of Power